 Diversity challenges traditional teaching strategies and methods imposing the need to successfully manage a common context for all students thanks to innovative solutions.

-The course has been tailored for participants who seek to learn more about managing effectively their heterogeneous classrooms by encouraging participation and achievement for all students using the latest inclusive and classroom management teaching methods and tools.
+The course has been tailored for participants who seek to learn more about managing their heterogeneous classrooms effectively by encouraging participation and achievement for all students using the latest inclusive classroom management teaching methods and tools.

 The course will help the participants to:

 - Apprehend the concept of diversity and build a welcoming and reinforcing classroom environment;

 - Develop preventive and reactive strategies and techniques for differentiated teaching and classroom management;

 - Develop inclusive practices;

 - Teach their students through innovative strategies (e.g. Problem-Based Learning, Jigsaw, Think-Pair-Share).

 Day 1 – Course introduction & setting goals